GiancarloHaidar/A3_Group6B_FinalGame/README.md

 # Description:

-Challenges associated with Multiple Sclerosis (MS) through gameplay mechanics rather than direct instruction.
+Challenges associated with MS through gameplay mechanics rather than direct instruction.

 Multiple Sclerosis is a neurological condition that affects communication between the brain and body, often causing symptoms such as fatigue, balance issues, vision problems, and coordination difficulties [1].
 Our game translates aspects of these symptoms into interactive mechanics, so players experience these effects as they navigate the environment.